deman311/AutoOlympics_Semester3/README.md

-# TimorDima69
-Final Project - Semester 3
+# Object-Oriented Design Course - Third Semester
+This is the final project we had to submit as an exam for the course we took in second year.

+--- ADD CONTENT